 Attachment A: Activity Tiering

+Before using the tiering guidance below, determine if the project qualifies to be non-notifying under Category A. First, check if the project meets the criteria for a Category A project as described in section II.A. of this Order.
+Second, confirm that the project will comply with all applicable conditions of this Order that apply to all projects, as identified in sections V and VII.
+Any conditions in sections V and VII that apply to types of activities or impacts that will not be part of the proposed project are not applicable.
+If the project qualifies to be in Category A, the project is not subject to this tiering.

 The following tiering in section I of this attachment shall apply to notifying (Category B) projects that involve vegetation management and removal.
 For notifying (Category B) projects that involve sediment removal or disturbance, follow tiering in section II of this attachment.
 For notifying (Category B) projects that involve both vegetation and sediment removal or management, follow tiering in section III of this attachment.
 Figures 1 and 2 of this attachment provide a tiering flow chart.
+If a project’s activities would fall within the low tier category but will be repeated more than once in 5 years, the project is medium tier.

 Does the project include dead tree or debris removal only?
 If yes, go to 1, if no, go to B.

-Is construction of a new access road using clearing, grubbing, or placement of fill material in waters of the state or riparian areas as part of the project?
-If yes, the project is MEDIUM tier.
-If not, go to 2.
+Does the project involve construction of a new access road using clearing, grubbing, or placement of fill material in surface waters of the state or riparian areas?
+If yes, the project is medium tier.
+If not, the project is low tier.

-Will habitat disturbance be less than 50 feet in diameter at each individual activity location and less than one acre in cumulative impact?
-If yes, the project is LOW tier.
-If not, the project is MEDIUM tier.

-Will the project include only trimming or limbing by hand, mowing of annual grasses or herbaceous species, prescribed herbivory, or prescribed burning, and will activities be conducted without complete plant removal, root disturbance, or native canopy removal?
+Will the project include only trimming or limbing by hand, mowing of annual grasses or herbaceous species, prescribed herbivory, or prescribed fire, and will activities be conducted without complete native plant removal or root disturbance ?
 If yes, go to 1.
 If not, go to C.

-Does the project include only invasive plant control without root disturbance?
-If yes, the project is LOW tier.
-If not, go to 2.

 What is the stream class and bank slope?
-If the stream is a Class III or IV stream or less than 30% slope, go to 3.
-If the stream is Class I or II or the slope is greater than or equal to 30%, go to 4.
+If the stream is a Class II, III, or IV stream or less than 30% slope, go to 2.
+If the stream is Class I or the slope is greater than or equal to 30%, go to 3.

-Is the area less than 0.5 acres?
-If yes, LOW tier.
-If not, MEDIUM tier.
+Is the area less than 5 acres, and will the project retain at least 75 percent of the overstory canopy and 50 percent of the understory canopy of native riparian vegetation within the project work area?
+If yes, the project is low tier.
+If not, the project is medium tier.

-Is the area less than 0.5 acres?
-If yes, MEDIUM tier.
-If not, HIGH tier.
+Is the area less than 5 acres and will the project retain at least 75 percent of the overstory canopy and 50 percent of the understory canopy of native riparian vegetation within the project work area?
+If yes, the project is medium tier.
+If not, the project is high tier.

-The remaining vegetation management or removal projects are those that include mechanical methods that exceed mowing of annual grasses or herbaceous species (e.g., mastication, tree removal, grubbing, etc.), or include the use of herbicide application for invasive species control.
-Will the maintenance include only invasive plant control, without root disturbance?
+The remaining vegetation management or removal projects are those that include mechanical methods that exceed mowing of annual grasses or herbaceous species (e.g., mastication, tree removal, grubbing, etc.) or include the use of herbicide application.
+Projects in these categories may involve activities described in sections I.A or I.B of this attachment in addition to mechanical methods or herbicide application.
+Will the maintenance include only invasive plant control?
 If yes, go to 1.
 If not, go to 2.

-If the total project area is less than 0.5 acres, the project is LOW tier.
-If the project area is greater than or equal to 0.5 acres, the project is MEDIUM tier.
+If the total mechanically and herbicide treated area is less than 5 acres, the project is low tier.
+If the mechanically and herbicide treated area is greater than or equal to 5 acres, the project is medium tier.